-The new requirements include the collection of clinical data that is already available in the literature and the organization of the necessary clinical trials.
+The new requirements include the collection of clinical data that is already available in the literature and the organisation of the necessary clinical trials.

-According to the EU MDR, software in its own right, when intended to be used for one or more medical purposes, qualifies as a medical device.
-However, software for general purposes, even when used in a healthcare setting or for lifestyle and wellbeing purposes, is not considered as a medical device.
-The key factor to determine whether software is considered as a medical device or not is its Intended Use.
+According to the EU MDR, software in its own right, when intended to be used for one or more Medical purposes, qualifies as a Medical device.
+However, software for general purposes, even when used in a healthcare setting or for lifestyle and well-being purposes, is not considered as a Medical device.
+The key factor in determining whether the software is considered a Medical device or not is its Intended Use.

-As a side note, let’s add that the Intended Use is a document that specified the predetermined usage of a certain medical device.
+As a side note, let’s add that the Intended Use is a document that specifies the predetermined usage of a certain Medical device.
 It is necessary to prepare a certification strategy and assess the class of a product.

 - is explicitly named as one in the EU MDR

 - controls or influences a Medical device

 - serves the “post-processing” (e.g., for an ECG) or data preparation